About the cartoonist

-I have the perfect quote that you should totally illustrate.
+I have the perfect quote that you should illustrate.

 How do I submit a quote for you to draw?

-I love discovering new quotes and learning about new historic figures.
-You can email me or post your favourite quote on the Zen Pencils Facebook page, where you can interact with myself and other fans.
+I love discovering new quotes and learning about new historic figures and these days, most of the quotes I adapt are submitted by readers.
+The best way for me to see your favourite quote is to post it on the Zen Pencils Facebook page, where you can interact with myself and other fans.
 Of course, I can’t illustrate all the requests but I will add my favourites to my ‘To do’ list.

 What’s your favourite quote?